-If you love having tons of options, you'll love the women's ski glove and mitten market.
-There are countless models available today, and to maximize your purchase decision, it's worthwhile to take a critical look at exactly what you want and need.
+If you've had the opportunity to explore the women's ski glove and mitten market, you've probably encountered a plethora of options.
+There are countless models available today and to maximize your purchase decision, it's worthwhile to take a critical look at exactly what you want and need.
 Looking for an all-around model that does it all?
 Need a breathable backcountry pair?
 Hoping to save on gloves to spend on skis/boards?
-Or want the warmest pair of them all?
-Choosing the right ski glove for you requires an understanding of what you ultimately demand from a glove or mitten.
+Or do you want the warmest pair of all?
+Choosing the right ski glove or mitten for you requires an understanding of what you need in performance while you adventure on snowy escapades.

 Nylon resists water and allows the glove to stretch and flex more easily than a full leather model, though it will often be less durable and feel more slippery.
 Nylon, however, is not waterproof, just water-resistant.
-Water typically absorbs into the material after long periods of time, saturating the material.
+Water typically absorbs into the material after long periods, saturating the material.
 The material is typically a little more breathable, making hands sweat less.
-In this review, we did not have any gloves with a full nylon construction.
-However, gloves and mitts like the Hestra Heli-Mitt - Women's (Our Winter Mittens Editors' Choice) and the Hestra 3-Finger Glove - Women's feature a type of high-quality nylon called Polyamide on the outside of the hand.
-It's highly durable and less porous than most nylon materials.
-It is also softer and more flexible, making it a great textile for winter gloves and mitts.
-It is not as quick to wick as Gore-Tex, but it's softer and more lightweight than most leathers.

 Two- or Three-Layer GORE-TEX

-If you're looking for a fabric that wicks away moisture and sweat, this is a great option.
-We liked products that featured both a Gore-Tex outer with a leather palm as it adds durability and breathability.
-By design, GORE-TEX wicks moisture and sweat away, not allowing it to penetrate through the shell because the pores on the GORE-TEX membrane are smaller than the water molecules.
-Water vapor, on the other hand, has a small molecular size so when you sweat it transfers out of the interior to the surface.
+If you're looking for fabric that wicks away moisture and sweat, Gore-Tex is where it's at.
+By design, GORE-TEX wicks moisture and sweat away, not allowing it to penetrate through the shell.
+Water vapor, on the other hand, has a small molecular size so sweat transfers out of the interior to the surface.
 This type of shell is stiffer than nylon and does not provide as much grip unless it has a different type of material on the palm.
-However, it is far more durable.
-All the gloves in our tests that featured Gore-Tex were completely waterproof in our tests (unlike the Hestras that features Polyamide textiles).
-Examples of Gore-Tex options include the; Arc'teryx Fission Glove - Women's (Our Editor's Choice for Gloves), Gordini Gore-Tex Down III - Women's (our Best Buy award), the Outdoor Research Arete - Women's (Top Pick for Backcountry Adventures), and the Burton Gore-Tex - Women's.
+Three-layer Gore-Tex is a higher quality option then two-layer, offering better weather protection overall.
+It's also far more durable.
+If you seek a glove that will provide exemplary weather resistance, look for Gore-Tex.

-Sometimes a ski mitten or glove will not only use leather on the palm but will use it throughout the entire shell.
-There are different types of leather that you will come across when shopping, but what you want is goatskin leather.
+Sometimes a ski mitten or glove will not only use leather on the palm but throughout the entire shell.
+There are different types of leather that you will come across when shopping, but what you want is goatskin.
 It is far more durable, harder, waterproof, and less likely to crack or rip than other types used.
 We didn't review any gloves or mitts that were completely goatskin, but the Hestra models feature this on the palm of the glove.
 Pigskin, like that used in the Kinco Pigskin Leather is also a great option but requires a little more treatment.
+If left untreated, the leather can saturate, crack, and lose its water resistance.

 Insulation and Liners

-After peeling back the exterior of the glove or ski mitten, you may be faced with a fluffy insulation or a completely separate removable liner.
-Gloves and mittens that don't have a removable liner have single construction while those with a removable liner are considered double construction.
-Read on to learn about the differences and which is best for you.Double Construction
+After peeling back the exterior of the glove or ski mitten, you'll find the primary source of warmth.
+Either a liner (thick or thin), an additional glove, or a ball of insulation that is attached to the shell.
+Gloves and mittens that don't have a removable liner are single construction while those with a removable liner are considered double construction.
+Take a look at the major differences.Glove Construction

 Types of Insulation